yaronf/I-D/STAR-Request/draft-sheffer-acme-star-request.md

 The protocol assumes the following preconditions are met:

-- A mutually authenticated channel between NDC and DNO pre-exists.
+- A mutually authenticated channel between NDC and IdO pre-exists.
-This is called "STAR channel" and all STAR protocol exchanges between NDC and DNO are run over it.
+This is called "STAR channel" and all STAR protocol exchanges between NDC and IdO are run over it.
 It provides the guarantee that requests and responses are authentic.
-- NDC and DNO have agreed on a "CSR template" to use, including at a minimum:
+- NDC and IdO have agreed on a "CSR template" to use, including at a minimum:
   - Subject name (e.g., "somesite.example.com"),
   - Requested algorithms,
   - Key length,
   - Key usage.

   The NDC is required to use this template for every CSR created under the same delegation.
-- DNO has registered through the ACME interface exposed by the Certificate Authority (CA) using the usual ACME registration procedure.
-In ACME terms, the DNO has an Account on the server and is ready to issue Orders.
+- IdO has registered through the ACME interface exposed by the Certificate Authority (CA) using the usual ACME registration procedure.
+In ACME terms, the IdO has an Account on the server and is ready to issue Orders.

 ## Bootstrap